therecluse26/PHP-Login/README.md

     $smtp_security = 'ssl';//ssl, tls or ''

     //HTML Messages shown before URL in emails (the more
-    $verifymsg = 'Click this link to verify your new account!'; //Verify email message
+    $verify_email = 'Click this link to verify your new account!'; //Verify email message
     $active_email = 'Your new account is now active!
 Click this link to log in!';//Active email message
     //LOGIN FORM RESPONSE MESSAGES/ERRORS
     $signupthanks = 'Thank you for signing up!
 You will receive an email shortly confirming the verification of your account.';